423

 Time to go back to the front desk and try diplomacy again.

 “Hey,” I ask the front desk lady, “are you sure there’s a 423?
 I’ve looked all over.
-Is it in this building?”
+Is it in this building?
+I saw badge access up there, is it badge access only?”

 She looks at me like I’ve just asked her how to tell up from down.
-“Uh… yeah?”
+“Uh… yeah 423 is here, just go up.”, rivaling the dismissive venom only matched by teenagers.

 “Do you happen to have any cable boxes?
 Black boxes?
 Maybe maintenance picked them up?”

-She sighs.
+She sighs with a vitriol that could make steel melt.
 Calls maintenance.
-Explains, loudly, that some guy can’t find room four-twenty-three.
-With the tone that screams “this is the easiest thing in the world to do, I’ve seen pond scum find room 423.
-And this guy is dumber than that.”
+Explains, loudly, that some guy can’t find room four-twenty-three with the tone that makes it clear that her opinion of my intellectual capacity as a human being is slightly below pond scum.
 I’m standing right there.
 Thanks.
 Batting a thousand here on perceptions of competence.

 Maintenance guy comes up, we head to the elevators.
 At this point I wouldn’t be surprised if he pulled on a sconce and 423 appeared.
 As I’m explaining the situation, he nods and goes: “Ohhh, Mr. Smith!
 Yeah, he passed.
 Mrs. Smith moved up to 504 a few months ago.
 We turned a few of those units on the end into a gym after that.”